 It is getting close to peak vacation period; time to get away and enjoy yourself!
 If you are a senior citizen’s caregiver, there are some considerations that must be made, such as their health and mobility.
 If you take the time to plan and prepare, traveling with an elderly parent or relative does not have to be worrisome.
 The travel tips for seniors that follow will help with your planning.
-If your loved ones are unable to come with you, know that there are reliable temporary home care and respite services available from Poet’s Walk.
+If your loved ones are unable to come with you, know that there are reliable senior care services available from Poet’s Walk.

 Stress-Free Traveling with Senior Citizens